okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-token-exchange/main/index.md

    * **AND Scopes requested:** Select **The following scopes** and enter **openid**.

 1. Click **Create rule**.
-1. Repeat steps 1-5 to create a policy and a rule that allows the service app that represents API1 to talk to API2.
+1. Repeat steps 1 through 5 to create a policy and a rule that allows the service app that represents API1 to talk to API2.
 Use the following values for the policy:

    * **Name:** Enter **Access API2**.
    * **Assign to:** Select **The following clients**, start typing **API1** (the service app that you created earlier) and select it from the list that appears.

    Use the following values for the rule:
    * **Name:** Enter **API1 to API2**.
-   * **AND Scopes requested:** Select The **following scopes**, start typing **api:access:read** and select it from the list that appears.
+   * **AND Scopes requested:** Select **The following scopes**, start typing **api:access:read**, and select it from the list that appears.
 Repeat for **api:access:write** and select it from the list.

 ## Flow specifics